 - High school – 6%

-This data suggests that nurses holding an ADN are eligible for 51 percent of the positions posted, while a person with a BSN is eligible for 88 percent of the listings.
+This data suggests that nurses holding an ADN are eligible for 51% of the positions posted, while a person with a BSN is eligible for 88% of the listings.

-The Bureau of Labor Statistics (BLS) reports that as of May 2017, the median annual wage for registered nurses was $70,000.
-This report does not differentiate between the pay received by nurses holding an ADN and a BSN, although according to payscale, nurses holding a BSN can expect to make more money than their two-year counterparts.
-The BLS also predicts that employment of registered nurses is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
+The Bureau of Labor Statistics (BLS) reports that as of 2018, the median annual wage for registered nurses was $71,730.
+This report does not differentiate between the pay received by nurses holding an ADN and a BSN, although according to Payscale, nurses holding a BSN can expect to make more money than their two-year counterparts.
+The BLS also predicts that employment of registered nurses is projected to grow 12% from 2018 to 2028, much faster than the average for all occupations.

 Although having your BSN might not make a big difference in your salary at the beginning of your nursing career, it will open doors for career advancement and therefore higher paying positions in the future.

 Additionally, if you hope to acquire a leadership role in your career as a nurse, you will need your BSN to accomplish this.
-Upper level management and leadership positions require at least a BSN, if not a graduate degree.
-In order to apply for any graduate nursing program, you will need to first earn your BSN degree.
+Upper-level management and leadership positions require at least a BSN, if not a graduate degree.
+So, in order to apply for any graduate nursing program, you will need to first earn your BSN degree.

-Earning your BSN over four years provides you with the opportunity to learn more than basic clinical care.
+Earning your BSN provides you the opportunity to learn more than basic clinical care.
 You will have the opportunity to develop important skills such as communication, critical thinking, working within a team and exercising leadership.

 Deciding to pursue a BSN over an ADN also has been shown in studies to better equip nurses with the skills they need to make meaningful impacts in the lives of their patients.
 The American Association of Colleges of Nursing has conducted several studies reporting on nursing care.
 Some of the many benefits of a BSN degree include: